Your habits determine your reality.

 An ambulance sound might also make you immediately run to the window.

 “We all have a unique response to the cues in our environment.”

 Our responses are a learned pattern based on our previous responses to the same cues.

-Your response is dictated by the intensity of your craving and your ability to actually perform the desired behavior.
+Your response is dictated by the intensity of your craving and your ability actually to perform the desired behavior.

-Responses don’t happen when you’re craving is weak and your motivation to act is low.
+Responses don’t happen when you’re craving is weak, and your motivation to act is low.

 Let’s talk about anticipated rewards which add motivation and desire to take the actions you desire.